Skip to contents

 start

-starting parameters
+starting parameters.

 epsilon

-finite difference for numerical derivatives
+finite difference for numerical derivatives.

 quad.range

 range in z-scores to perform numerical integration in LMS using Gaussian-Hermite Quadratures.
-By default Inf, such that f(t) is integrated from -Inf to Inf, but this will likely be inefficient and pointless at large number of nodes.
+By default Inf, such that f(t) is integrated from -Inf to Inf, but this will likely be inefficient and pointless at a large number of nodes.
 Nodes outside +/- quad.range will be ignored.

 n.threads

-number of cores to use for parallel processing, if NULL, it will use <= 2 threads, if an integer is specified, it will use that number of threads (e.g., `n.threads = 4`, will use 4 threads) if = "default" it will use the default number of threads (2). if = "max" it will use all available threads, "min" will use 1 thread.
+number of cores to use for parallel processing.
+If NULL, it will use <= 2 threads.
+If an integer is specified, it will use that number of threads (e.g., n.threads = 4 will use 4 threads).
+If "default", it will use the default number of threads (2).
+If "max", it will use all available threads, "min" will use 1 thread.

 ...

-additional arguments to be passed to the estimation function
+additional arguments to be passed to the estimation function.

 Value